dereuromark/cakephp-tools/README.md

 ### Additional features
 - Passwordable behavior allows easy to use password functionality for frontend and backend.
+- MultiColumnAuthenticate for log-in with e.g. "email or username".
 - Slugged, Reset and other behaviors
 - Text, Time, Number libs and helpers etc provide extended functionality if desired.
 - QrCode, Gravatar and other useful small helpers